top of page

 Inemesit Ukpanah

-How to Engage Employees in ESG: A Practical Guide for Small Organisations
+Engaging Your Team in ESG: A Practical Guide for Dutch SMEs

-Getting your team involved in ESG sounds straightforward.
-In practice, it’s where most small organisations quietly give up.
+Getting your team involved in ESG (Environmental, Social, and Governance) sounds straightforward.
+In practice, it’s where many small organisations quietly give up.
 This guide skips the theory.
 It covers what actually works for teams of 5 to 25 people, with no sustainability budget, no dedicated ESG manager, and real work to get done.
 You will find specific actions, honest data, and a tracker you can use from next week.
-If you are still figuring out which ESG metrics your organisation should track, start with our gu
+If you are still figuring out which ESG metrics your orga

 David Owo